ryshaal/folder-reader-termux-/README.md

 # Directory Structure Reader

+Folder Reader is a command-line tool that helps you analyze and understand your directory structures.
+It provides detailed information about files and folders in a specified directory, making it easier to manage and organize your files.

 This Python script reads the directory structure of a given folder and outputs the folder hierarchy in both **Markdown** and **Plain Text** formats.
 The generated files are saved into separate directories (`result_md` for Markdown and `result_txt` for plain text).